-This section outlines procedures for situations where an employee has a permanent or long-term medical condition that prevents them from providing a sufficient urine specimen for a pre-employment, follow-up, or return-to-duty drug test.
-Please note that these reasons for test require that the employe receive a negative result.
-Other reasons for test do not.
-See also § 40.61(e) for urine or § 40.72 for oral fluid collection.
+This section explains procedures when an employee has a permanent or long-term medical condition that prevents them from giving enough urine for a pre-employment, follow-up, or return-to-duty drug test.
+These test reasons require the employee to receive a negative result.
+Other test reasons do not.
+Refer to § 40.61(e) for urine collection or § 40.72 for oral fluid collection.

 Medical Review Officer (MRO) Responsibilities:

-1. Determine Drug Use Evidence: The MRO must assess if there is clinical evidence of illicit drug use by conducting or arranging a medical evaluation and consulting relevant physicians.
+1. Determine Drug Use Evidence: The MRO checks if there is clinical evidence of illicit drug use.
+The MRO conducts or arranges a medical evaluation and consults appropriate physicians.

-2. Ensure Medical Evaluation: If the MRO does not personally conduct the evaluation, a licensed physician acceptable to the MRO must do so.
+2. Ensure Medical Evaluation: If the MRO does not perform the evaluation personally, a licensed physician acceptable to the MRO must complete it.

-3. Alternative Testing: If needed, the evaluation may include an alternative test (e.g., blood) to check for drug use.
+3. Alternative Testing: If needed, the evaluation can include an alternative test (e.g., blood) to identify drug use.

 Reporting Results:

-• If No Drug Use Evidence: The MRO reports a negative result to the employer, documenting the medical condition and the findings.
-The MRO must check “Negative” on the Custody and Control Form (CCF) and sign and date it.
+• If No Drug Use Evidence: The MRO reports a negative result to the employer.
+The MRO documents the condition and findings.
+The MRO must mark “Negative” on the Custody and Control Form (CCF), sign it, and date it.

-• If Drug Use Evidence is Found: The MRO reports the test as cancelled, documenting the medical condition and signs of drug use.
-A cancelled test does not allow the employee to begin or resume safety-sensitive duties.
+• If Drug Use Evidence is Found: The MRO reports the test as cancelled.
+The MRO documents the condition and the drug use signs.
+A cancelled test prevents the employee from starting or resuming safety-sensitive duties.

 Definition of Permanent or Long-Term Medical Conditions:

-• These are physiological, anatomic, or psychological abnormalities that existed before the attempted test and are unlikely to be corrected.
+• These conditions involve physiological, anatomic, or psychological issues.
+They existed before the attempted test and are unlikely to improve.

-• Examples include renal failure, urinary tract damage, or severe psychiatric disorders related to urination.
+• Examples include renal failure, urinary tract damage, or severe psychiatric disorders that affect urination.

-• Temporary conditions (e.g., cystitis, urethritis, prostatitis) do not qualify for these exceptions.
+• Temporary conditions, like cystitis, urethritis, or prostatitis, do not qualify.